codeclou/customfield-editor-for-jira/README.md

 This is a reference implementation of a cli-client written in python for the [Customfield Editor Plugin](http://codeclou.io/redirect/r.php?r=lkmwyvgm) for Atlassian JIRA®.

-**The REST CLI Client does not intend to implement all available API features.
-It only shows demonstrates basic usage examples.**
+:exclamation: **The REST CLI Client does not intend to implement all available API features.
+It only demonstrates basic usage examples.**

 See the full documentation and usage on the [REST CLI Client page](http://codeclou.io/redirect/r.php?r=alxpzlvx).